berendbaas/miRaptor/README.md

 Style Guide
 ---
 When contributing to the codebase, please keep the following style guidelines for convenience in mind:
-- Function and variables are camelCased
+- Function and variables are camelCased.
+- Opening brackets come behind function declaration and statements.
-- Constants are capitalized
+- Constants are capitalized.
 - Default indentation is a tab.
-- strings are single-quoted
+- strings are single-quoted.
-- HTML arguments are double-quoted
+- HTML arguments are double-quoted.
 - HTML is heredocs (<<<HTML)